Last Updated on March 9, 2025

 To get there, drive east on the M56 through Donegal town and turn on R263 towards Killybegs, the largest fishing port in Ireland.
 Continue eastward on R263, and you’ll soon see signs for it.

 In fact, all along the way, I was surprised at how well signposted it was, the best I’ve seen anywhere in Ireland.
-It seemed that at every turn, there was a sign pointing me in the right direction.
+At every turn, there seemed to be a sign pointing me in the right direction.

 Folk Village Museum

-After you see Slieve League, you’ll need to return to R263 (don’t forget to close the gate!).
+After seeing Slieve League, you must return to R263 (don’t forget to close the gate!).
 When you reach that road, turn left and follow the road towards the small town of Glencolmcille.
 Before you get to the town, however, you’ll come to the Folk Village Museum.

-The Folk Village is a living-history museum founded by a local priest in the 1960s to help the local economy.
-It’s fascinating as you can visit different cottages that portray life in the village in different centuries.
-When I first saw it, I thought it would be a bit hokey, but it turned out to be very interesting.
+The Folk Village is a living history museum founded by a local priest in the 1960s to help the local economy.
+It’s fascinating as you can visit different cottages that portray life in the village in other centuries.
+It was a bit hokey when I first saw it, but it was very interesting.
 In fact, I wound up spending more time there than I thought I would.

 Your return to Donegal on R263 will take you about an hour.
 Depending on the time of day, you may or may not want to overnight in Donegal.

-From Donegal, the drive to either Shannon or Dublin should take you three hours.
+The drive to Shannon or Dublin from Donegal should take three hours.

 Leave a Reply